Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/character_interaction_scripts.md

 ### Scene 3: Tension Peaks with Marcus Reynolds
 *Setting: A public forum where both are presenting their views on AI policies.*

 **Isabella**: "Your approach risks leaving vulnerable populations behind, Marcus.
-We need to ensure that technology serves everyone, not just the privileged."
+We need to ensure that technology serves everyone, not just the privileged.
+If we ignore these issues now, we may face a backlash that could undermine our progress."

 **Marcus**: "And we need to protect our future.
 If we don't act ethically, we risk everything we've fought for."

 **Isabella**: "But at what cost?
-We can't sacrifice our values for the sake of progress."
+We can't sacrifice our values for the sake of progress.
+The consequences of neglecting these voices could be dire, and I refuse to let that happen."

 ### Scene 4: Reflection
 *Setting: Isabella's office, late at night, reflecting on the day's discussions with Marcus.*

 **Isabella**: "Sometimes I wonder if my push for ethical AI is too idealistic.
-Can we truly balance innovation with the needs of society?"
+Can we truly balance innovation with the needs of society?
+I often feel torn between the urgency of progress and the responsibility to protect those who are vulnerable."

 ### Identified Gaps
 - The current interaction scripts between Isabella and Marcus lack emotional depth, particularly in their debates about AI policies.
 Their discussions often feel one-dimensional and do not fully explore the stakes involved for both characters.